Paul Butler (bishop): Episcopal ministry

-Butler was consecrated by the archbishop of Canterbury, Rowan Williams, at St Paul's Cathedral on 24 June 2004 and then installed at Winchester Cathedral on 4 July 2004 as the Bishop of Southampton.
-Butler also acts as an "Advocate for Children" amongst the bishops of the Church of England and as chairman of the Churches National Safeguarding Committee.
+Butler was consecrated by the archbishop of Canterbury, Rowan Williams, at St Paul's Cathedral on 24 June 2004 and then installed at Winchester Cathedral on 4 July 2004.
+He served as the suffragan Bishop of Southampton in the Diocese of Winchester from 2004 until 2010.
+He was then Bishop of Southwell and Nottingham.
+He was installed at Southwell Minster on 27 February 2010.

+Butler also acted as an "Advocate for Children" amongst the bishops of the Church of England and as chairman of the Churches National Safeguarding Committee.

+On 12 September 2013, it was announced that he had been appointed as the next Bishop of Durham, the diocesan bishop of the Diocese of Durham, succeeding Justin Welby.
+He was elected as Bishop of Durham on 20 January 2014.
+He was installed and enthroned as the 79th Bishop of Durham during a service in Durham Cathedral on 22 February 2014.
+On 14 July 2023, he announced his retirement, effective 29 February 2024.

+On 18 December 2013, Butler gained a seat in the House of Lords when he became the next most senior diocesan bishop through length of service while Bishop of Southwell and Nottingham.
+However, he did not take up his seat as he had "stopped actively working" while waiting to transfer episcopal see from Southwell and Nottingham to Durham.
+As Bishop of Durham, he held an ex-officio seat in the House of Lords by virtue of his ecclesiastical office being one of five most senior bishoprics of the Church of England.
+He made his maiden speech in the Lords on 10 June 2014 during the debate following that year's Queen's Speech.

 Butler is known for his annual "prayer-walks" in which he spends a week each year walking round a part of his diocese praying with local people.

 In the 2018 Lambeth Awards given by the archbishop of Canterbury, Paul Butler received the Hubert Walter Award for Reconciliation and Interfaith Cooperation for service to the church in his role as lead bishop on safeguarding.

 He took part in the 2023 Coronation as one of the two Bishops Assistant to Charles III, alongside Michael Beasley, Bishop of Bath and Wells.

-On 14 July 2023, he announced his retirement, effective 29 February 2024.